TejasQ/docs/contributing.md

 Thank you for your interest in contributing to the ZEIT Docs!

-The following describes how to contribute to the ZEIT documentation, API reference, examples list, or guides site with either a code or content contribution or an issue report.
+The following describes how to contribute to the ZEIT documentation, API reference, examples list, or guides website with either code or content.

 #### Table of Contents